mrnebbi/craft-template-tools/README.md

 {{ content|firstTag($value,$tag) }}
 ```

-Sets a class name or ID to the first tag of a type specified by you.
-E.g. `firstTag('lead','h2')`
+Sets a class name or ID to the first tag of a type specified by you. e.g. `firstTag('lead','h2')`
 Add a `.` or `#` to set an ID or Class.